Click on contents option to jump down to relevant section, or scroll down for whole document.

 The above teaching requirement must be fulfilled in the first two years of graduate study.

 Students should become acquainted as early as possible with the various research activities of the department.
-It is to a student's advantage to reach a tentative decision about his or her research interests before the first Summer semester.
-This permits the student to spend a Summer in a research area, normally as a Research Assistant, and to determine the extent of his or her interest in that area before a firm commitment is made.
+It is to a student's advantage to reach a tentative decision about their research interests before the first Summer semester.
+This permits the student to spend a Summer in a research area, normally as a Research Assistant, and to determine the extent of they interest in that area before a firm commitment is made.

 To introduce incoming students to the research in Physics being done at Florida State University and to help them decide on a research area to pursue, a weekly introductory seminar on Research in each of the available fields is offered in the Fall semester.
 All first year students are required to attend these seminars.

 Students will also find it helpful in making these decisions to attend seminars and group meetings in the various research groups, as well as departmental colloquia.
-Notices of colloquia and seminars are generally posted.
-The time of group meetings and unpublished seminars can be found by checking with someone in the group or with the Physics Graduate Office.
+Notices of colloquia and seminars are generally posted on the Physics Department web site.
+Otherwise, the time of group meetings and unpublished seminars can be found by checking with someone in the group or with the Physics Graduate Office.

 Students should also talk to individual faculty members about their research.
 They should also get to know more advanced graduate students, and question them about the areas of research in which they are working.

-Students who have decided on a particular area of research and a particular faculty member with whom they would like to work should discuss the matter with the faculty member and find out if he or she is willing to undertake their direction.
+Students who have decided on a particular area of research and a particular faculty member with whom they would like to work should discuss the matter with the faculty member and find out if they are willing to undertake their direction.

-In early February of their first year, each student will be asked by the Physics Department Director of Graduate Studies to indicate the faculty member with whom he or she plans to work during the Summer semester and if he or she will be supported by a research group.
+In early February of their first year, the Physics Department Director of Graduate Affairs will ask each student to indicate the faculty member with whom they plan to work; the Director will also ask about how the faculty member plans to support the student.
 This information is necessary in order for appointment papers to be completed prior to the Summer semester.

 12.1.
 Major Professor